ibm-cloud-docs/openwhisk/logs.md

 <tbody>
 <tr>
 <td><code>namespace</code></td>
-<td>The namespace that this activation is in.
-This might be different than the namespace that the action is in.</td>
+<td>The namespace ID that this activation is in.
+This namespace might be different than the namespace that the action is in.</td>
 </tr>
 <tr>
 <td><code>name</code></td>